rcrossa/preaceleracionjava/README.md

                     *Mysql Server.

-                    *A program that you can program in Java such as Eclipse o Intellij Idea for example.
+                    *A program that you allow write code in java, such as Eclipse o Intellij Idea.